Here are some words and phrases that are unique to Albion.

-The newest apartments on campus, officially the Mae Harrison Karro Residential Village.
+Officially the Mae Harrison Karro Residential Village on campus.
 The Mae was erected in 2001 in memory of alumna Mae Harrison Karro of the class of '31.
 This popular residence houses 56 lucky seniors.

 Albion vernacular for the Center for International Education, the office which coordinates off-campus study opportunities both in the United States and abroad.
 The Center is located in Vulgamore Hall.

 Albion College's student news source, published in electronic format and available for viewing at www.albionpleiad.com.
 In Greek mythology, the Pleiades were the seven daughters of Atlas, placed in heaven by Zeus.
 In astronomy, six of the Pleiades form a bright cluster of stars in the constellation Taurus.
 In 1882, Albion students named the newspaper after the seventh, "the lost Pleiad."

 Most of Albion's academic buildings surround a park-like patch of earth nicknamed "the Quad," short for its official name, the Quadrangle.
 The Quad is the scene of pick-up Frisbee and football matches, outdoor classes on warm weather days, and graduation each May.
 If you'd attended Albion during the 1880s, you would have headed to the Quad to watch the football team play.

 An easier way to refer to Cascarelli's, a bar and restaurant downtown.